chauff/cse1500-web-transcripts/Lecture-8.md

 sort of man-in-the-middle attack.
 ```

-## NodeGoat
+## JuiceShop

 One of the best ways to learn about web security is to try out a few of the introduced techniques in an actual web application that is vulnerable.
-As we covered Node.js/Express, most useful to us is a vulnerable web application that was written in Node.js/Express.
+As we have covered JavaScript/Node.js, a vulnerable web application that is written in JavaScript/Node.js will be most useful to us.

-The [OWASP NodeGoat project](https://github.com/OWASP/NodeGoat) was designed specifically for this purpose.
-It provides an *"environment to learn how OWASP Top 10 security risks apply to web applications developed using Node.js"*.
+The [OWASP Juice Shop Tool project](https://www.owasp.org/index.php/OWASP_Juice_Shop_Project) was designed specifically for this purpose.
+It is the most modern and sophisticated insecure web application written purely in JavaScript (using Node.js/Express/Angular) and *"encompasses vulnerabilities from the entire OWASP Top 10 along with many other security flaws found in real-world applications"*.
 OWASP stands for [Open Web Application Security Project](https://www.owasp.org) and is an organization whose mission is to improve software security.
 Creating a vulnerable application to showcase the worst security issues is one way to train software engineers in web security.

-The NodeGoat project implements an *Employee Retirement Savings Management* system called RetireEasy - we already saw a glimpse of it in the previous section.
+The Juice Shop project is a realistic online juice shop - we already saw a glimpse of it in the previous section.
+It features a number of web application vulnerabilities as security challenges with varying difficulties.

-Apart from providing a vulnerable application, NodeGoat also provides a helpful [tutorial](http://nodegoat.herokuapp.com/tutorial) on the implemented vulnerabilities, how to execute attacks and, importantly, how to mitigate them.
+Additionally, it comes with a companion guide called [Pwning OWASP Juice Shop](https://leanpub.com/juice-shop), which explains the vulnerabilities found in Juice Shop and a step-by-step solution guide for exploiting each vulnerability.

 ## OWASP Top 10 in practice